The Cookie

 THE Cookie

-2. Add the flour, baking soda and salt to a small bowl and whisk to combine.
+1. Add the flour, baking soda and salt to a small bowl and whisk to combine.

-8. Line sheet pan with parchment paper.
+10. Line a sheet tray with parchment paper.